CrickCrock28/Game-of-the-goose/readme.md

 ## 👤 Author

 This project was developed by Luca Ardito, student ID 777818 at the University of Bari (Uniba).
-It was carried out during the 2022-2023 academic year for the Programmi Lab course, taught by Professor Fabio Abbattista.
+It was carried out during the 2022-2023 academic year for the Programming Lab course, taught by Professor Fabio Abbattista.